Frequently Asked Questions about Domoic Acid in Seafood

 What is domoic acid?

-Domoic acid is a naturally occurring marine biotoxin that may be produced during “blooms” of some species of algae.
+Domoic acid is a naturally occurring marine biotoxin that may be produced during “blooms” of some species of algae (Pseudo-nitzschia spp.).
 Scientists are still investigating when, how, and why this happens.
+While no specific trend is evident, marine harmful algal blooms, including those that produce domoic acid, are influenced by warming ocean temperatures.
+For more information, download the Marine Harmful Algal Blooms chapter from the 2022 Indicators of Climate Change in California report.

 What are the symptoms of domoic acid poisoning?